 The abstract operation Invoke is used to call a method property of an object.
-The operation is called with arguments P, O, and args where P is the property key, O serves as both the lookup point for the property and the this value of the call, and args is the list of arguments values passed to the method.
-This abstract operation perform, the following steps:
+The operation is called with arguments P, O, and optionally args where P is the property key, O serves as both the lookup point for the property and the this value of the call, and args is the list of arguments values passed to the method.
+If args is not present, an empty List is used as its value.
+This abstract operation performs the following steps:

-- 1. Let obj be ToObject(O). - 2.
-ReturnIfAbrupt(obj). - 3.
-Let func be the result of calling the [[Get]] internal method of obj passing P as the argument. - 4.
-ReturnIfAbrupt(func). - 5.
-If IsCallable(func) is false, throw a TypeError exception. - 6.
-Return the result of calling the [[Call]] internal method of func passing O as the this value and argument list args.
+- 1. Assert: P is a valid property key. - 2.
+If args was not passed, then let args be a new empty List. - 3.
+Let obj be ToObject(O). - 4.
+ReturnIfAbrupt(obj). - 5.
+Let func be the result of GetMethod(obj, P). - 6.
+ReturnIfAbrupt(func). - 7.
+If func is undefined, throw a TypeError exception. - 8.
+Return the result of calling the [[Call]] internal method of func passing O as thisArgument and args as argumentsList.